starsep/MevoOSM/README.md

-Compares data of Meveo and OpenStreetMap.
+Compares data of Mevo and OpenStreetMap.

 Code based on [RooveeOSM](https://github.com/starsep/RooveeOSM)